3.D.10 The Prokaryotic Succinate Dehydrogenase (SDH) Family

 Membrane protein complexes can support both the generation and utilisation of a transmembrane electrochemical proton potential (Deltap), either by supporting transmembrane electron transfer coupled to protolytic reactions on opposite sides of the membrane or by supporting transmembrane proton transfer.
 The first mechanism has been demonstrated for the pmf-dependent catalysis of succinate oxidation by quinone in the case of the dihaem-containing succinate:menaquinone reductase (SQR) from the Gram-positive bacterium Bacillus licheniformis.
 This is physiologically relevant in that it allows the transmembrane potential to drive the endergonic oxidation of succinate by menaquinone by the dihaem-containing SQR of Gram-positive bacteria.
 A related but different respiratory membrane protein complex is the dihaem- containing quinol:fumarate reductase (QFR) of the ε-proteobacterium Wolinella succinogenes.
 For this enzyme, evidence has been obtained that both mechanisms are combined, so as to facilitate transmembrane electron transfer by proton transfer via an essential compensatory transmembrane proton transfer pathway ('E-pathway').
 Although the reduction of fumarate by menaquinol is exergonic, it is not exergonic enough to support the generation of a pmf.
 This compensatory 'E-pathway' appears to be required by all dihaem-containing QFR enzymes and results in the overall reaction being electroneutral.
 However, Madej et al. 2009 showed that the reverse reaction, the oxidation of succinate by quinone, as catalysed by the W. succinogenes QFR, is electrogenic.

 The di-heme family of succinate:quinone oxidoreductases support electron transfer across the biological membranes in which they are embedded (Lancaster 2013).
 In the case of the di-heme-containing succinate:menaquinone reductase (SQR) from Gram-positive bacteria and other menaquinone-containing bacteria, this results in an electrogenic reaction.
 This is physiologically relevant in that it allows the transmembrane electrochemical proton potential Δp to drive the endergonic oxidation of succinate by menaquinone.
 In the case of the reverse reaction, menaquinol oxidation by fumarate, catalysed by the di-heme-containing quinol:fumarate reductase (QFR), this electrogenic electron transfer reaction is compensated by proton transfer via an essential transmembrane proton transfer pathway ('E-pathway').
 Although the reduction of fumarate by menaquinol is exergonic, it is not sufficiently exergonic to support the generation of a Δp.
 This compensatory 'E-pathway' appears to be required by all di-heme-containing QFR enzymes and results in the overall reaction being electroneutral (Lancaster 2013).
 Other members of this diverse family and the crystal structure of the QFR from the anaerobic Wolinella succinogenes at 1.78Å resolution have been reviewed (Lancaster 2013).
+Interestingly, fumarate is a terminal electron acceptor in the mammalian electron transport chain (Spinelli et al. 2021).

 The generalized reaction catalyzed by these bacterial SDHs may be: